robcole-dev/Cadius-Gaming/TESTING.md

 Below is a list of test that have been carried out with screenshots.

 ### Browser Compatibility

+The below browsers have been tested with the deployed site.\

 __Google Chrome__ - Fullscreen\
 ![Google Chrome](documentation/testing/google-chrome.png)